-There's no time like the present to get yourself a smart speaker.
-Amazon has been dominating the space with all manner of Amazon Echo devices in all shapes and sizes, but Google Home has been playing catch-up.
+There's no time like the present to get yourself a smart speaker, but choosing between the Google Home and Amazon Echo is becoming a really tough choice.
+Amazon has been dominating the space with all manner of Amazon Echo devices in all shapes and sizes, but Google Home is catching up fast.

 Not only has Google been launching smart speakers at a ferocious rate, but Google Assistant has also been catching up with Alexa in terms of features and usability – and that means a tough choice for those wondering which smart home ecosystem to back.